smapiot/piral/docs/tutorials/01-introduction.md

 The diagram above illustrates the setup and process for developing with Piral.
 The prerequisites are fairly minimal and as a developer you only need your favorite editor, a terminal, an Internet browser and Node.js installed.
 The **Piral instance** (application shell) and the **pilets** (feature modules) can be executed and debugged in the emulator on the local development machine.

-::: tip: Piral without a Feed Service
+::: tip: Piral without a feed service
 Strictly speaking, a feed service is not necessary.
 You could use anything from a hardcoded list to a dynamically updated JSON file for getting to know where your pilets are.

 Ultimately, you could even embed pilets directly, or reference them without going to a feed service at all.
 While we don't agree that this makes sense for most users, it could be a great way to get started.